-Under a weather of dark clouds & thunderstorms we stopped just before an incline.
-Sweaty, wet, & a little distressed mood, we saw two bikers coming our way.
+Under a weather of dark clouds and thunderstorms we stopped just before an incline.
+Sweaty, wet, and a little distressed mood, we saw two bikers coming our way.
 We stopped them to ask help.
-Thomas & Mark were two accomplished local riders.
+Thomas and Mark were two accomplished local riders.
 As we briefed them about our situation, Thomas gave us hope by saying that we were just 15 kms away from our destination.
 They both returned back from there after a good chat with us.

 Founded in 2016 by an Irish-man, Brian Canty and his two partners, Lee Comerford and Louise Laker, Eat Sleep Cycle caters for cyclists of all abilities.
-The trio had begun their venture with a fleet of seven bikes & since then grown leaps & bounds to become one of the biggest tour operators in Girona.
+The trio had begun their venture with a fleet of seven bikes and since then grown leaps and bounds to become one of the biggest tour operators in Girona.